This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure.

-Commodities are offerings that customers can’t tell the difference between.
+Commodities are offers that customers can’t tell the difference between

 But it’s just water, and you probably don’t really know the difference.
 If I put Evian in a lineup of 50 different samples of water, I bet you couldn’t distinguish it from the rest.

 Branding works the same way teeny-tiny businesses as it does for giant, global brands